Fast-track Digital Transformation by Leveraging Citizen Developer Framework

 Educating your staff on the citizen development movement can set the foundation for lasting success and adoption.
 Show them that you’re empowering them to find the best solution to the problems they face every day.
 And that their work can bring about organizational change.

 Inspire your team to share their ideas for improvement.
 And ensure that you give them the time and tools they need to come up with better solutions.
-Be sure they know that they have the permission they need to transform your business with better processes rapidly.
+Be sure they know they have the permission they need to rapidly transform your business with better processes.
 The more inspired and empowered they feel, the more likely they are to share unique solutions.

-Citizen developers have the power to transform how your business functions rapidly.
+Citizen development has the power to transform how your business functions rapidly.
 Using low code and no-code development to build apps is much faster and more affordable than traditional application development.
-It means that your business will be more agile than ever.
 However, it would be best if you still tapered your expectations.

 Moving app development away from your IT department and opening the doors for anyone in your organization to build apps does bring up a cause for concern.
-Your citizen developers will need time and training to leverage the advantages of rapid application development fully.
+Your citizen developers will need time and training to fully leverage the advantages of rapid application development.
 And they will still need guidance from your IT professionals.

 Setting realistic goals and expectations for your citizen developers will make it easier for your team to embrace the demands of learning and using low code platforms.
 And it’ll help them see this wave of change as a blessing, not a curse.